bazelbuild/bazel-toolchains/container/README.md

 This folder contains artifacts for building a docker container which includes all necessary language toolchains (C++, Java, Python, Go and libraries).
-This container will be the recommended toolchain container for [Remote caching and execution with Bazel](https://github.com/bazelbuild/bazel/tree/master/src/main/java/com/google/devtools/build/lib/remote).
+This container is the recommended toolchain container for [Remote caching and execution with Bazel](https://github.com/bazelbuild/bazel/tree/master/src/main/java/com/google/devtools/build/lib/remote).